cs0320-s24/mock-hnguy116-mmacken4/README.md

 # Design Choices

 REPLInput class handles most logic for the program, including commands and their varying outputs.
 To extend functionality in our program, we created a REPLFunction interface that each command function implements.
 These command functions, ex. loadCommand and viewCommand, are added to a map that maps command names -> command functions.
 When the user inputs a command, the program checks if the command is in the map and calls the corresponsing function; if the command is not in the map the program returns an appropriate message to the user.
 Developers that use the program can write their own functions that implement REPLFunction, and add this function to the map so that the program recognizes it as a legitimate command.
 REPLHistory displays the history of commands in REPL.

+# Class/Interface Relationships
+REPL: main component, manages overall state and interactions between components

+REPLInput: allows users to input commmands, updates command history and displays command outputs while working directly with REPL component

+REPLHistory: recieves history array as props, displays history of entered commands by the user and their outputs

+ControlledInput: used by REPLInput to capture user commands

+LoginButton: user authentication, button for users to login/logout

+App: integrates user authentication and REPL component rendering based on login status

 # Errors/Bugs